Jimmy Cordero: Philadelphia Phillies

-The Blue Jays traded Cordero along with Alberto Tirado to the Philadelphia Phillies for Ben Revere on July 31, 2015.
-The Phillies added him to their 40-man roster after the 2015 season.
+The Blue Jays traded Cordero along with Alberto Tirado to the Philadelphia Phillies in exchange for Ben Revere on July 31, 2015.
+He made 13 appearances for the Double-A Reading Fightin Phils, recording a 2.12 ERA with 18 strikeouts over 17 innings of work.
+On November 20, the Phillies added Cordero to their 40-man roster to protect him from the Rule 5 draft.